Milad7774/Responsive-e-commerce-web-application/README.md

 - Image upload with automatic folder management
 - JSON data storage with JS file synchronization
 - Edit/Delete products with recursive file deletion

+- ### Features in V4.0 (Code)
+- Pretty much Same as V3.0
+- Moved From Saving items in products.json to using a Database
+- Full CRUD operations are still Available
+- Same as auto folder clean up on deletion